Main Uses of Copper

 - Electrical equipment providing circuitry, wiring and contacts for PCs, TVs and mobile phones.

 25% of all the copper produced is used in buildings, for plumbing, roofing and cladding.
-Copper provides light, durable maintenance-free structures that are naturally good looking, long lasting and fully recyclable.
+Copper provides light, durable maintenance-free structures that are naturally good looking, long lasting and infinitely recyclable.

 Copper was first used by the ancient Egyptians for water piping; samples taken from a temple dated 2750 BC are still in good condition.
 Copper was also used by the Romans as water pipes and cisterns.

-Copper cladding is attractive and 100% recyclable.
+Copper cladding is attractive and infinitely recyclable.
 (Courtesy of Aurubis.)

 Trains, trams, cars and lorries all need copper and transport accounts for 7% of copper usage.